Card Grading Results by Category: Pokemon vs Sports vs TCG

 The Achilles' heel for Pokemon cards is centering.
 The narrow border design that defines most Pokemon cards — especially the Japanese-style layouts — leaves almost no margin for error.
 A centering shift that would be invisible on a wide-bordered sports card becomes immediately obvious on a Pokemon card where the border might only be 2-3mm wide.

-Our confirms what the details: centering is the number-one grade-limiting bottleneck across all categories, but it hits Pokemon cards hardest.
+Our State of Card Grading 2026 study confirms what the centering guide details: centering is the number-one grade-limiting bottleneck across all categories, but it hits Pokemon cards hardest.
 A card with perfect corners, edges, and surface can still cap at a PSA 9 because the centering is 55/45 or worse.

 If you are grading modern Pokemon, centering should be the first thing you evaluate.
 Use the CardGrade.io centering tool to measure exact ratios before you decide to submit.
 A card that looks "good enough" to the naked eye might be outside the 60/40 threshold that PSA requires for a Gem Mint 10.